Ancient Carthage: History

-Foundation legends
+Foundation

 The specific date, circumstances, and motivations concerning Carthage's founding are unknown.
-All surviving accounts of the city's origins come from Latin and Greek literature, which are generally legendary in nature but may have some basis in fact.
+Most surviving accounts of the city's origins come from Latin and Greek literature, which are generally legendary in nature and reflect Greco-Roman culture values.

+The official Carthaginian foundation account as reported by the Phoenician prophet Cleodemus Malchus and transmitted by the Judean Flavius Joseph is that Carthaginians and other Tyrian migrants in North Africa were the descendants of Epher, a son Midian and also a grandson of Abraham.

-The standard foundation myth across all sources is that the city was founded by colonists from the ancient Phoenician city-state of Tyre, led by its exiled princess Dido (also known as Queen Elissa or Alissar).
-Dido's brother, Pygmalion (Phoenician: Pummayaton) had murdered her husband, the high priest of the city, and taken power as a tyrant.
-Dido and her allies escaped his reign and established Carthage, which became a prosperous city under her rule as queen.
+The eldest known Greco-Roman foundation myth of Carthage was that the city was founded by Tyrians, led by two brothers called Azoros (Phoenician: 𐤏𐤆𐤓 ʿAzar) and Karkhedon.
+Another, and more widely known, Greco-Roman account tells that King Pygmalion (Phoenician: 𐤐𐤌𐤉𐤉𐤕𐤍 Pumayyatan) murdered Sycharbas (Phoenician: 𐤆𐤊𐤓𐤁𐤏𐤋 Zakarbaʿl), the high priest of Melqart and also the husband of his sister Elissa (Phoenician: 𐤏𐤋𐤔𐤕 ʿAlišat), known to the Greeks as Dido.
+Elissa and her allies then fled his reign and established Carthage, which flourished under her rule as queen.
+Several scholars have identified Baʿli-maanzer, the king of Tyre who paid tribute to Shalmaneser III in 841 BC, with Balazeros (𐤁𐤏𐤋𐤏𐤑𐤅𐤓 Baʿl-ʿazar), who is regarded as Dido's grandfather.

+The Nora Stone, found on Sardinia and dated to the 9th century BC, has been interpreted by Frank Moore Cross as naming Pygmalion as the king of the general who was using the stone to record his victory over the local populace.

 The Roman historian Justin, writing in the second century AD, provides an account of the city's founding based on the earlier work of Trogus.
 Princess Dido is the daughter of King Belus II of Tyre, who upon his death bequeaths the throne jointly to her and her brother Pygmalion.
 After cheating his sister out of her share of political power, Pygmalion murders her husband Acerbas (Phoenician: Zakarbaal), also known as Sychaeus, the High Priest of Melqart, whose wealth and power he covets.
 Before her tyrannical brother can take her late husband's wealth, Dido immediately flees with her followers to establish a new city abroad.